 Once the agent is installed – Please reboot your server when it’s convenient for you

-To install on Windows servers you need to download this ISO file to your server.
+To install on Windows servers download this installer to your server.

 Finally, QEMU Guest Agent will be installed and running.

-You can check if QEMU Agent is running in task manager.
+You can check if QEMU Agent is running in the task manager.

 Once done – reboot the VM